frankc9912/tree-siting-problem/README.md

 #### Shade Computation

+I first extract the digital surface model (DSM) using LiDAR data, then mask the pedestrian area dsm using curb lines and land use data.
+I then exclude the buffer area of utility poles, postboxes, existing trees, street corners, and buildings to avoid conflicts with the new trees.

-We first use GPU to compute the shade for each potetial tree site.
-We use the LiDAR-derived digital Surface Model (DSM) to compute the shade.
-By creating a patch for each potential tree site, we can compute:
+I assign the tree species to new tree sites by using their closest existing trees information.
+After simulation of tree planting using the average height and canopy width of the species, I use GPU to compute the shade for each potetial tree site.
+By creating a patch for each potential tree site, I can compute:

 - S_original: The original shade of the patch using the DSM.
 - S_planted: The shade of the patch after planting a tree using `apply_tree_to_dsm()`.
 - S_unique: The unique shade of the patch after planting a tree, which is the difference between S_planted and S_original.
 - S_unique_on_edge: The unique shade of the patch on the edges of the road network graph, which is the vectorized unique shade that intersects with the road network edge gdf.

-By moving two patches using their coordinates, we can compute the overlap between two potential tree sites:
+By moving two patches using their coordinates, I can compute the overlap between two potential tree sites:

 - S_overlap: The overlap shade between two patches, which is the intersection of their unique shades.
 - S_overlap_on_edge: The overlap shade on the edges of the road network graph, which is the vectorized overlap shade that intersects with the road network edge gdf.